lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 }
 ```

 The next step is to edit the `client_libs/libplayerc/playerc.h` file to define the playsound class.
-At the end of the file insert the following code
+At the end of the file insert the following code:

 ```tiobox